Bakesale: Reception

 Bakesale was initially well received by critics.
-It was included in a number of year-end lists in 1994, including Spin's "20 Best Albums of '94" (#16), the Village Voices "1994 Pazz & Jop Critics Poll" (#20), the NMEs "25 Best Albums of 1994" (#27), and Mojo's "25 Best Albums of 1994" (unranked).
+It was included in a number of year-end lists in 1994, including Spin's "20 Best Albums of '94" (No. 16), the Village Voices "1994 Pazz & Jop Critics Poll" (No. 20), the NMEs "25 Best Albums of 1994" (No. 27), and Mojo's "25 Best Albums of 1994" (unranked).

 In the years since its release, Bakesale has come to be regarded as Sebadoh's most accessible album, with a more polished production than previous Sebadoh albums, and consistent songwriting from Barlow and Loewenstein.
 Upon its re-release in 2011, Jess Harvell of Pitchfork called it "their most focused and purely pleasurable record", and "a strong and lovable essay on 90s indie's charms".
 Zachary Houle of PopMatters called it "a totemic touchstone of a record, one that is arguably as important to the development of indie-rock as a form as Guided by Voices' Bee Thousand and Pavement's Crooked Rain, Crooked Rain."
 In 2014, John Everhart of Stereogum wrote that the album "doesn't have the highs of Bubble & Scrape, nor the epochal status of Sebadoh III, but Bakesale is the [Sebadoh] record you'll find yourself captivated by most immediately, listening to from start to finish."

 Barlow himself wrote that Bakesale seems to be "the most fondly remembered and the most highly regarded" Sebadoh album, though he doesn't consider it the band's best, calling it less interesting than Sebadoh III, Bubble & Scrape and The Sebadoh.

 In July 2008, it was listed by Pitchfork as one of the publication's 20 favorite Sub Pop albums, with Stuart Berman writing that it represented "a long overdue document of the band's pop prowess" for many longtime fans.
 In July 2014, Guitar World placed Bakesale at number 37 in their "Superunknown: 50 Iconic Albums That Defined 1994" list.